Vulmajs/vulma/docs/tokens.md

 ### Design tokens are the atoms of the system as [Salesforce](https://www.lightningdesignsystem.com/design-tokens/) describes them.
 In VulmaJs Design System they are used instead of hard coded values to ensure a better consistency across any platform.

-You’re looking at VulmaJs Design System’s demo <code>design tokens</code>.
+You’re looking at VulmaJs Design System’s <code>design tokens</code>.

 ## Color Palette